eershovamenze/metaBOLD/README.md

 ## Overview
 This project aims to maintain a dynamically growing database of Molecular Operational Taxonomic Units (MOTUs) derived from invertebrate community metabarcoding data, based on the COI-mini barcode (Leray fragment).
 The concept is borrowed from BOLD's BIN (Barcode Identifier Index) principle (https://portal.boldsystems.org/bin).
 The core idea is to store a “reference” collection of MOTUs, each represented by a known reference sequence or consensus sequence, and assign them a global identifier index (MIN, MOTU Identifier Index).
 When new sequences are introduced, the system compares them against existing MOTUs.
 If a new sequence meets a predefined similarity threshold (e.g., 97% sequence similarity), it is assigned to that MOTU.
 Otherwise, it generates a new MOTU identifier (MIN) and adds it to the database.

 This approach ensures that as more sequencing data are produced, the database automatically incorporates these novel sequences into a cohesive, standardized MOTU framework.
+This database does not provide, nor does it aim to provide, taxonomic assignments.
+However, if a MIN matches a BIN on BOLD (https://boldsystems.org), it will link to that BIN, which typically includes detailed taxonomic information.

 ## Key Features